Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Introduction

-In this spirit, systems possessing parity and time-reversal ($\mathcal{PT}$-) symmetry \cite{bender_new,Bender_2015,meden_pt-symmetric_2023} are ideal for testing the above conjecture further, as their associated spectrum is real in the $\mathcal{PT}$-symmetric phase and can become complex, as well as purely imaginary, in the $\mathcal{PT}$-broken phase.
+In this spirit, systems that possess the parity and time-reversal ($\mathcal{PT}$-) symmetry \cite{bender_new,Bender_2015,meden_pt-symmetric_2023} are ideal for testing the above conjecture further, as their associated spectrum is real in the $\mathcal{PT}$-symmetric phase and can become complex, as well as purely imaginary, in the $\mathcal{PT}$-broken phase.
 To address this issue, we consider a $\mathcal{PT}$-symmetric non-Hermitian Su-Schrieffer-Heeger (SSH) model with a complex chemical potential.
-It was shown in Ref.~\cite{legal} that the entanglement entropy of this model obeys a volume law in the parameter space correspondent to the $\mathcal{PT}$-symmetric phase as well as in a subregion where this phase is broken.
+It was shown in Ref.~\cite{legal} that the entanglement entropy in this model obeys a volume law in the parameter space corresponding to the $\mathcal{PT}$-symmetric phase, as well as in a subregion where this phase is broken.
 Within the $\mathcal{PT}$-broken phase, a volume-to-area transition in the entanglement entropy was found when the spectrum goes from complex to purely imaginary.
-Remarkably, as we demonstrate in this work, the derivatives of the Krylov spread complexity calculated in the non-Hermitian Bogoliubov vacuum of the non-Hermitian SSH Hamiltonian distinguishes the two types of phase transitions by displaying a non-analytic behavior across the parameter space.
-In addition, by implementing the Krylov fidelity introduced in Ref.~\cite{guerra2025correlationskrylovspreadnonhermitian}, which describes how the complexity reaches its stationary state, we are able to refine part of the $\mathcal{PT}$-broken phase corresponding to a purely imaginary and gapped spectrum and find two additional dynamical phases.
-We point out that Krylov complexity has been studied in systems having $\mathcal{PT}$ symmetry \cite{beetar_complexity_2024,bhattacharya_spread_2024}, where it was found that it distinguishes between the $\mathcal{PT}$-symmetric and broken phases.
-However, this was done mainly by studying the behavior of complexity over time, and previously unseen dynamical phases were not reported.